PietroLelli/asmd23-public-models/README.md

 fire if one with higher priority can fire.
 Show an example that your pretty new “abstraction” works as expected.
 Another interesting extension is “coloring”: tokens have a value attached, and this is read/updated by transitions.

-To complete this task, I created an extension of the Petri net, adding priorities and colours.
+To complete this task, I created an extension of the Petri net adding priorities.

 The respective code is available at *src/main/scala/u06/task2/ExtendedRWPetriNet.scala* and *src/main/scala/u06/modelling/ExtendedPetriNet.scala*.